By tpm | June 8, 2018

 What’s the Same About the TI-84 Plus CE?

-What’s New About the TI-84 Plus CE?
+What’s Different About the TI-84 Plus CE?

 The biggest change you’re going to notice with this model is the size.
 Officially, Texas Instruments says it is 30% lighter and slimmer than previous generations of the TI-84 Plus.
 However, I can tell you that the difference when you hold it in your hand feels even more significant.
 I’ve been calling it the “TI-84 Air.”
 The CE is the right size and weight to stuff into a book bag or purse without feeling like you are being burdened down by it.
 I’m a long time user of the TI-Nspire family as well, and it felt to me like the TI-84 Plus CE was even lighter than my TI-Nspire CX.
 To be sure, I threw it on my kitchen scale.
 Sure enough, it weighed in at 7.0 oz.
 My TI-Nspire CX was 10.0 oz.